MediaComem/comem-webdev/subjects/cli/README.md

 <p class='center'><img src='images/tar-help.png' width='70%' /></p>

-#### Interactive helps
+#### Interactive help pages

-Some helps or commands will take over the screen to display their content, hiding the prompt and previous interactions.
+Some help pages or commands will take over the screen to display their content, hiding the prompt and previous interactions.

-Usually, it means that these helps or commands have content that takes more than one screen to be shown.
+Usually, it means that there is content that takes more than one screen to be shown.

 You can "scroll" up and down line-by-line using the arrow keys or the `Enter` key.

-To quit these helps or commands, use the `q` (**q**uit) key.
+To quit these interactive documentations, use the `q` (**q**uit) key.

 <p class='center'><img src='images/interactive-help.png' width='80%' /></p>